alvarogarcia7/uniq-files/README.md

 ### In scope

-  * To read the input format (see input format) TODO
+  * To read the input format (see input format)
   * Generate a script to keep the last file with the same hash.
 Remove the rest of the files with the same hash

 ### Out of scope

   * To detect which files are equal.
-That is done through the input format (see input format) TODO
+That is done through the input format (see input format)
   * To delete the files in itself.
 That is the responsibility of the program's operator

 ## Assumptions